 - The length of the relationship;

 - The type of relationship; and

 - The frequency of interaction between the persons involved in the relationship.

 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
+Dating and Domestic Violence are collectively referred to as "Interpersonal Violence."

 3. Domestic Violence